justinkelly/justinkelly.github.io/_posts/2017-07-13-Hacking-consumer-AI-for-Library-Discovery.md

 **Paste ARN**

-Paste the ARN into the text field, and press “Next”.
+Paste the ARN into the text field, and press `Next`.

 ## Step 3 Testing

-After you click “Next” on the “Configuration” tab, you should be on the “Test” tab.
-Under the “Service Simulator” portion you’ll be able to enter a sample utterance to trigger your skill.
-For the “Hello, World” example you should type “say hello world”, and on the right you should see the output from the Lambda function you created: “Hello, World!”
+After you click `Next` on the `Configuration` tab, you should be on the `Test` tab.
+Under the `Service Simulator` portion you’ll be able to enter a sample utterance to trigger your skill.
+For the `Trove` example you should type `search random book`, and on the right you should see the output from the Lambda function you created: `Hello, World!`

 ![lambda testing]({{site.baseurl}}/img/lambda_testing.png)

 **Adding accounts for testing**

-One thing that cause be issues when I first created a skill was that the skill wasn;t immediately available for my own account to actual test.
+One thing that cause be issues when I first created a skill was that the skill wasn't immediately available for my own account to actual test.
 The solution of this is to add your amazon account to the list of beta testers for this skill.

-Click on the "Skills Beta Testing" seciton and add in the amazon accoutns you want this new skill availble for testing
+Click on the `Skills Beta Testing` seciton and add in the amazon accoutns you want this new skill availble for testing

 ![lambda manage test]({{site.baseurl}}/img/lambda_manage_test.png)